ssbc/ssb-db2/README.md

 are added to the database in such a way that either all of them are written to disc or none of them are.

+### post(cb)

+Subscribe to any data added to the database.
+The `cb` will only receive one argument, the message added. `post` is an [observable] so the latest message added to the database can also be read using `ssb.db.post.value`.

 ### getStatus

 Gets the current db status, same functionality as